itzblim/transposer/README.md

 - Automatically identify the original key of a song

 ## How You Can Contribute
-Feel free to submit an issue / fork / pull request!
+Feel free to submit an issue / fork / pull request [here](https://github.com/itzblim/transposer/issues)!

 *Built by [Benjamin Lim](https://github.com/itzblim)*